 Visibility Detector

-A sampling method is used and measures atmospheric visibility over a particular sample area; if the sample value is under the visibility detectors value, a switch for the lights to be overridden will become active.
-Depending on the method used for the visibility detector, power consumption varies between 5 to 10 watts per day.
+A sampling method is used, measuring the atmospheric visibility over a particular sample area; if the sample value is under the visibility detectors value, a switch for the lights to be overridden will become active.
+Depending on the method used for the visibility detector, power consumption varies around 5 to 10 Wh per day.
 Visibility detectors are used for switch fog signals, but can also be applied to other AtoNs.

 AtoN on Demand (AoD)